Warwick-Allen/essays/theological_profile.md

 - **Parental Responsibility**: Parents should disciple children towards faith as understanding develops.
 - **Young Conversion**: Children can exercise saving faith as young as 4 years old with basic understanding ("I need Jesus").

 **Alignment**: This position is held by many Free Will Baptists, some Anabaptist traditions, and Churches of Christ.
-It differs from Reformed (some affirm infant guilt with elect infants saved), Catholic/Orthodox (baptismal regeneration removes original guilt), and Wesleyan (inherited guilt removed by baptism) positions.
+It differs from the Reformed (some affirm infant guilt with elect infants saved), Catholic/Orthodox (baptismal regeneration removes original guilt), and Wesleyan (inherited guilt removed by baptism) positions.

 ---